hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

 When new data about a HubSpot Company is ingested, Hull follows this process:

-1. Check if the required identifier is present.
+1. Check if the required identifier is present (e.g. `domain` for default).
 Skip if not.
-2. Checks if there is a matching `domain` in Hull
+2. Checks if there is a matching identifier in Hull (e.g. `domain`)
 3. If so, updates the existing Hull Account
 4. Else, creates a new Hull Account

 ### Linking HubSpot Contacts & Companies in Hull

-Hull will match Users and Accounts by a common `domain`.
+Hull will associate Users and Accounts by a common `domain`. e.g. `romain@hull.io` and `www.hull.io` will be associated.

 If you’d also like to match Users and Accounts in Hull by the Contact-Company relationships you have in HubSpot, you can configure this in the Connector Settings under the **Link users in Hull** toggle.